AdarshZolekar/SMS-Spam-Detection/README.md

 ![Status](https://img.shields.io/badge/Project%20Status-Completed-brightgreen)
 This project builds a spam classifier using Natural Language Processing (NLP) and the Naive Bayes algorithm.
 The model classifies SMS messages as **spam** or **ham** (not spam).

+## About this project
+This project was developed as part of my internship with **Edunet Foundation**.

 ## Features
 - Text cleaning with NLTK
 - TF-IDF vectorization